-California State University, Fresno is not immune to issues of racial and gender intolerance that have surfaced across the country.
-While we are fortunate that the university has not had to deal with some of the more blatant aspects of racial and gender discrimination, these issues are very important to us.
+California State University, Fresno is not immune to issues of racial intolerance or gender and sexual orientation intolerance that have surfaced across the country.
+These issues are very important to us and we are committed to a university climate which emphasizes diversity.